frc5687/2021-tutorial/README.md

 Our team's code base is in the [Java programming language](https://en.wikipedia.org/wiki/Java_(programming_language)).

-This tutorial explains how to set up the tools and accounts our team uses to write Java code to control our robot.
+This tutorial explains how our team writes Java code to control our robot.
 For a more general introduction to programming FRC robots, see the [FIRST Robotics Competition Control System](https://docs.wpilib.org/en/stable/).
-See below for links to interesting sections of those docs.

 ## Learn Java